DewofyourYouth/dew-blog/content/page/about/index.md

 ---
 title: About
-description: "The random musing of Jacob Shore"
+description: "The random musings of Jacob Shore"
 tags: ["about", "random musings"]
 date: 2023-08-22
 image: "DSC_1341.JPG"